llraekll/social_media_clone/README.md

 # https://r-solutions.herokuapp.com/

-A python app built on the framework Django, this is a clone of stack overflow performing all the actions such as
+A python app built on the framework Django, this is a clone of stack overflow performing CRUD operations-
 * User sign-up
 * User sign-in
 * User sign-out